snarlferb/u/README.md

   [TrueType Reference](https://developer.apple.com/fonts/TrueType-Reference-Manual/RM06/Chap6.html)

+  You can find an overview of OpenType below.
+Because Windows does not support font families with more than the 4 basic styles (Regular, Italic, Bold, Bold Italic.)
+Font designers have to account for this by setting it up in a way such that all our fonts can be used in all operating systems.

+  OpenType (a cross-platform font format) allows for this, complementing the Family and Style Name values with "Preferred Family Name" and "Preferred Style Name" values that will take precedence in software w/ OpenType acknowledgement.

-  You can find an overview of OpenType here (I realize that this might appear like an exorbitant amount of information at first glance, however i just want it to be out there and accessible to eviry 1... i like elviry... and ezmerelda, and agetha... ,.. ant jemima)
+  (I realize that this might appear like an exorbitant amount of information at first glance, however i just want it to be out there and accessible to eviry 1... i like elviry... ezmerelda, agetha, ant jemima...
+  ...
+And Hooper-humper Dink?...
+I'll invite him too!!...)

   [OpenType Overview](https://learn.microsoft.com/en-us/typography/opentype)